13 Health & Fitness Myths You Didn’t Realize Were False (#13 is Vital)

 This can be tricky because it certainly does feel true for a lot of people.
 Many of us do become more stiff and sore with age, but not because we age.
 Instead, time tends to expose our underlying bad habits and postures.Many of us do become more stiff and sore with age, but not because we age.
 Instead, time tends to expose our underlying bad habits and postures.Click To Tweet

 With this in mind, we should not always consider issues like arthritis and degeneration normal – despite how common they are.
 They should be viewed as the consequence of years of imperfect loading.
 They’re often the legacy of how things function, not that they’ve been functioning for too long.Issues like arthritis and degeneration should not immediately be considered age-related - despite how common they are.
 They should be viewed as the consequence of years of imperfect loading.Click To Tweet

-Interestingly, this isn’t to say that we can undo the ravages of time, but if we smooth out these hidden deficiencies, we often don’t need to to feel better.
+Interestingly, this isn’t to say that we can undo the ravages of time, but we may not have to if we smooth out these hidden deficiencies.

 It’s common to feel tightness at the back of the knee when stretching your Hamstrings.
 Interestingly, this isn’t Hamstring tightness.
 It’s actually a sign your Sciatic nerve is over-tensioned instead.